checkjill/aps-python-workshop-2026/README.md

 Now, we can explore the platform and understand some interesting aspects.

-Above, highlighted by the red box, you can see an available support option to
+In the region highlighted by the red box, you can see an available support option.

 - `Generate` - Use AI to generate or improve code.
 - `+ Code` - Add a new code cell.